cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/execute-workflow.md

   cfy executions start uninstall -d nodecellar
   {{< /highlight >}}

-Similarly to the `install` workflow, you can track the progress of the uninstall process in the CLI or the Web interface.
+Similarly to the `install` workflow, you can track the progress of the uninstall process in the CLI or the Cloudify Console.
 After the workflow is complete, you can verify that the resources have been deleted.

 # What's Next